Consider removing these problem plants from your garden - Minimalist Gardener

 Consider removing these problem plants from your garden

-In many cases, we have no reason to question these plants.
+In many cases, there is no reason to question these plants.
 They are chosen with good intentions, marketed as reliable, or they appear to have found their place in our environment.
+The long-term impacts on soil, water and surrounding vegetation are rarely part of the conversation at point of sale.

 This article focuses on plants that can work against healthy gardens.
-Removing even one can create room for better outcomes.
+For a broader picture of what has already escaped into the wider landscape, see our articles on highly invasive plants you may have in your garden and overlooked invasive plants.
+Removing even one of the plants below can create room for better outcomes.

 Canna lily (Canna indica)